huijing/huijing.github.io/_posts/2019-05-24-friends-dont-let-friends-implement-dark-mode-alone.md

 ```
 Lastly, we need to take into account all the browsers that do not support CSS blend modes, like the pre-Chromium edge browser, for example.

-So wrap all the blend mode related stuff within a media query and users of those browsers will be none the wiser.
+So wrap all the blend mode related stuff within a feature query and users of those browsers will be none the wiser.
 This is experimental anyway so they're not missing anything.

 ```css
 @supports (mix-blend-mode: difference) {